kubeslice/router-sidecar/README.md

 # router-sidecar

 * The Slice Router is a network service component that provides a virtual L3 IP routing functionality within a cluster for the Slice overlay network.
 * Each slice in a cluster has one slice router with the possibility of a redundant pair option.
 * The Slice Operator manages the lifecycle of a Slice Router by overseeing the deployment, configuration, continuous monitoring, and management of the Slice Router.
 * The Slice Router provides a full mesh network connectivity between the application pods and slice gateway pods in a cluster.

 ## Getting Started
-It is strongly recommended to use a released version.

 Please refer to our documentation on:
 - [Installing KubeSlice on cloud clusters](https://kubeslice.io/documentation/open-source/0.5.0/getting-started-with-cloud-clusters/installing-kubeslice/installing-the-kubeslice-controller).